 We are confident in the quality of our program.
-Our program is accredited by the Committee on Professional Training of the American Chemical Society the benchmark of a quality chemistry program.
+Our program is approved by the ACS-CPT-the benchmark of a quality chemistry program.
 Our graduates leave Millikin and go on to successful and distinguished professional careers.
 Furthermore, the last university self-study ranked the Department of Chemistry as a "high quality" program, one of the few departments in the university to be so designated.
 We therefore know our students gain a quality education that prepares them for professional success and that our program is a high quality program.

 We conduct exit interviews with each of our graduating seniors.
-We ask students to be prepared to discuss the following six questions (students are given the questions in advance):
+We ask students to be prepared to discuss the following seven questions (students are given the questions in advance):

-- 1.)
-What will you be doing one year from now? - 2.)
-What will you most remember about your experience as a chemistry major five years from now? - 3.)
-What, if anything, would you do differently if you had to complete your degree all over again? - 4.)
-How would you advise a new chemistry student? - 5.)
-What are the strengths of the chemistry program? - 6.)
-What aspects of the chemistry program need improvement?
+- 1. What will you be doing one year from now? - 2.
+What will you most remember about your experience as a chemistry major five years from now? - 3.
+What, if anything, would you do differently if you had to complete your degree all over again? - 1.4.
+How would you advise a new chemistry student? - 2.5.
+What are the strengths of the chemistry program? - 3.6.
+What aspects of the chemistry program need improvement? - 4-7.
+Did you feel as though you "belonged" in the department?
+Why or why not?

 Students are open and honest in their responses to these questions.
 The overall message we receive from students is "keep doing what you have been doing."
-Even so, students often offer specific suggestions for improvements in the department, which we take to heart.
-Recently, students have expressed that they would have liked more detailed guidance about the graduate school application process and more preparation for the Graduate Record Exam (GRE), so we are looking at revising assignments and developing new resources for those areas.
+Even so, students often offer specific suggestions for improvements in the department that we take to heart.
+Recently, students have expressed concerns about the age of the instrumentation in the department.
+Coupled with the comments received from the response to the ACS-CPT report dated January 23, 2014, our aging instrumentation has become a critical issue.
+The ACS-CPT report states: